top of page

 Expectations

-• Attend bi-weekly meetings with fellow council members and Youth Solutions staff
+• Attend monthly meetings with fellow council members and Youth Solutions staff

 • Participate and/or volunteer in events and activities throughout the year